hugolopez-online/freighble/README.md

 ## Description

 A specialized search engine for logistics professionals that helps match freight transportation needs with suitable vendors.
+Designed to expedite vendor look-up, based on multiple criteria, such as:
+- origin and destination
+- transportation mode
+- load specifications

-Designed to streamline vendor look-up based on multiple criteria like origin and destination, transportation mode, and load specifications.
-The current scope of its functionality is for loads and carriers in Canada, U.S., and Mexico only.
+The current scope of its functionality is for loads and carriers within Canada, U.S., and Mexico only.

 > **!!
 IMPORTANT DISCLAIMER !!**
 > Please note that at this stage of development,
 > the vendors displayed with current searches are
 > mock vendors, they're not real or the information
 > shown is very likely made up or extremely inaccurate.

 ## Tech Stack